Ypacaraí Lake: Tourism

 The lake is surrounded by cities with facilities for tourists and other visitors.
-The lake's beaches are open to the public.
+Its beaches are open to the public.

 San Bernardino

 This city is 48 km from Asunción.
-It has beaches, cultural centers, pubs, and interesting restaurants.
+It has beaches, cultural centers, pubs, and restaurants.
 San Bernardino is also called the “Summer City” because of its facilities and attractions for visitors during that season.

 Areguá

-Areguá is 31 km from Asunción and has a charming, bohemian atmosphere.
-It is a favorite place for writers and well-known personalities.
-This city also has a public beach.
+Areguá is 31 km from Asunción.
+It is a favorite place for writers and famous people.
+There is also a public beach.
 Areguá holds fairs throughout the year where local artisans sell pottery and other goods.

 Travel

 The lake is visible when visiting one of the surrounding cities.
 Buses depart to San Bernardino and Ypacaraí from the Asunción Bus Terminal, and there is a bus to Areguá from Avenida San Martín or Aviadores del Chaco in Asunción.